-China issues death sentence for man who set ex-wife on fire during livestream
+China issues death sentence for man who set ex-wife on fire during live stream

 On Thursday, a Chinese court found her ex-husband, Tang Lu, guilty of homicide and sentenced him to death for an “extremely cruel” act that had an “extremely bad” social impact, according to state-run broadcaster CCTV.

-For many in China it was a wrenching conclusion to a shocking story that — along with a string of similarly disturbing cases last year — highlighted how nationwide laws, courts, and police too often fail to protect victims of domestic violence.
+For many in China, it was a wrenching conclusion to a shocking story that — along with a string of similarly disturbing cases last year — highlighted how nationwide laws, courts and police too often fail to protect victims of domestic violence.

 China passed its first nationwide law explicitly criminalizing domestic violence, both physical and emotional, in 2015.
 Under China’s divorce laws, abuse was not considered grounds for a divorce until 2001.

-Despite these advances, women’s advocates say that domestic abuse frequently is still treated as a private family matter, with authorities either reluctant or refusing to get involved.
+Despite these advances, women’s advocates say domestic abuse frequently is still treated as a private family matter, with authorities either reluctant or refusing to get involved.
 The 2015 anti-domestic abuse law also had some major omissions, such as excluding same-sex couples and cases of sexual violence.

 Lhamo’s ordeal reflected the everyday violence and systematic indifference many women in China have faced.